-Products using metallic ink or finishes with hot stamping add a level of brilliance that product engineers, designers, or marketing managers hope will attract a customer’s eye.
-For many people, gloss and shine add to the perception of wealth and value.
-The attraction to shiny objects is more primal.
+Products using metallic ink add a level of brilliance that product engineers, designers, and marketers can leverage to attract a customer’s eye.
+Metallic ink works because many people feel a primal attraction to gloss and shine, as both elements add to our perception of wealth and value.

-Researchers at Ghent University in Belgium explored why we’re attracted to glossy, shiny surfaces.
-Through various studies, they found a connection to glossy surfaces and our innate need for water.
-In one part of their controlled study, they found that the thirstier participants got, the more they were attracted to glossy images.
-Their study, published in the Journal of Consumer Psychology, suggests that the attraction to glossy surfaces flows from the primal need for water.
+Researchers at Ghent University in Belgium wanted to explore this connection further, so they performed a study to determine why we’re attracted to glossy, shiny surfaces, which was published in the Journal of Consumer Psychology.
+Among their findings, they discovered a connection between glossy surfaces and our innate human thirst for water.
+Specifically, they found that the thirstier study participants got, the more they were attracted to glossy images.

-While enhancing products with metallic shine has been around for years with various printing and manufacturing methods, it has seen limited use in the digital inkjet printing industry.
+While products have been enhanced with metallic shine for years using various printing and manufacturing methods, metallic ink has seen only limited use within the digital inkjet printing industry.

-Since around 1900, when CMYK printing was first developed, printers have mixed these four color inks to produce an almost infinite spectrum, including shades of silver, gold, and bronze.
-Inkjet printing with CMYK inks is no exception.
+Since around 1900, when CMYK printing was first developed, printers have mixed CMYK’s four color inks to produce an almost infinite spectrum of colors and hues, including shades of silver, gold, and bronze.

-Until recently, to apply the shiny finishes, printers have relied on secondary production internally or externally, using other printing methods or with foil hot stamping.
+Nonetheless, the metallic inks produced by CMYK printing often lack the sheen and light-reflecting properties of polished metals.
+Until recently, printers wanting shiny finishes have relied on secondary production internally or externally, using other printing methods or with foil hot stamping.
 This increased both production time and costs.
 For customers demanding value and speed, that’s been a problem in need of a solution.

-With inkjet printing using either piezo or thermal printheads, only one ink is needed to produce an authentic metallic finish, often like a spot color.
-Because the solvent-based inks contain actual metallic particles, similar to pigments that supply the color for those formulations, printing can be done at the same time as other parts of the job.
+Inkjet printing that uses either piezo or thermal printheads requires only one ink to produce an authentic metallic finish, often like a spot color.
+Because solvent-based inks contain actual metallic particles––similar to pigments that supply the color for those formulations––printing can be done simultaneously along with other parts of the printing job.

 Read more: 8 Artists Who Use Ink in Fascinating Ways

-Printers may be reluctant to use metallic inkjet inks because of the risk of damage to the printheads.
-The metallic flecks suspended in ink can damage the fine nozzles of the head.
-For thermal inkjet printheads, metallic inks can lead to kogation, the gradual and inevitable degradation of the print head.
+Print companies may be reluctant to use metallic inks in their inkjet printers because metallic flecks suspended in ink can damage the fine nozzles of their inkjet printheads.
+For thermal inkjet printheads, metallic inks can lead to kogation, or the gradual and inevitable degradation of the printhead.

-The last thing a printer wants is to have printheads damaged.
-The sensitive equipment is costly to repair or replace.
+The last thing a printer wants is to have printheads damaged, since they are sensitive and costly to repair or replace.

+Time is also working against printers that use metallic ink.
 Like a conventional pigment ink, the metallic flecks tend to settle in the solution.
-Pigment or metallic inks left unused in printers for a time may cause clogging from these sediments.
-Settling can be avoided by stirring the ink containers every few weeks or even weekly.
-Flushing the ink lines helps avoid clogging.
+Pigment or metallic inks left unused in printers for a time may cause clogging from these sediments, but this can be avoided by stirring the ink containers every few weeks, or even weekly.
+Flushing the ink lines also helps avoid clogging.

 Cost is another issue for metallic ink manufactures and ultimately, customers.
 As a valuable commodity, the global market determines gold and silver prices.
 Metallic ink prices can be pricey, based on market conditions.

-Also, the development of these inks can be challenging.
-The metallic particles all react differently to solvents.
-Chemists must test the materials used in the ink formulations to avoid unintended reactions.
+Development of these inks can also be challenging.
+Metallic particles all react differently to solvents, so chemists must test the materials used in their ink formulations to avoid unintended reactions.